VivekDubey18/Digit-Recognition-using-Tensorflow/README.md

 ## 📌 Callbacks Used
 - **ModelCheckpoint** → Saves the best model based on validation accuracy.
-- **EarlyStopping** → Stops training if validation loss doesn't improve for 3 consecutive epochs.
+- **EarlyStopping** → Stops training if validation accuracy doesn't improve for 3 consecutive epochs.

 ---